The last paradise

 Most importantly, the highlight of Raja Ampat is of course – mother nature!
 You can marvel at the landscape, the fresh air, and the clear waters.
 It is difficult to explain just how vast the islands really are; exceeding 9.8 million hectares of land.

-The culture of Raja Ampat is diversified, like most of Indonesia, there is a fusion of ethnic groups, religious beliefs, languages and amazing cuisine.
-The English language is not yet widely spoken across this region and many communicate in their native language which is derived from Papua or Bahasa Indonesia.
-It is important that visitors are sensitive in regards to the local people when walking around the island and in the villages.
-Visitors are warmly welcomed and whilst not mandatory it is greatly appreciated.
+The culture of Raja Ampat is diverse, like most of Indonesia.
+A fusion of ethnic groups, religious beliefs, languages, and amazing cuisine.
+The English language is not yet widely spoken across this region.
+Hence they communicate in their native language which is a blend of Papua and Bahasa Indonesian.